Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

 ---------------

-Why do I Need a DataModule?
+Why do I need a DataModule?
 ---------------------------
 In normal PyTorch code, the data cleaning/preparation is usually scattered across many files.
 This makes sharing and reusing the exact splits and transforms across projects impossible.